Sermons & News

 But Timothy has just now come to us from you, and has brought us the good news of your faith and love.
 (1 Thessalonians 3: 6)

-NOTE: We are now open for in-person worship!
-Saturdays at 5PM and Sundays at 10AM.
-Please watch the video (above) for important information about our new protocols!
+We are open for in-person worship Saturdays at 5PM and Sundays at 10AM.
+A video of a recent service is above.
+Video explaining our COVID-19 protocols: Reopening Video

 Beloved in Christ,